-This is just a small sampling of the new laws enacted by the 2018 Legislative Session.
+This is just a small sampling of the new laws enacted by the 2019 Legislative Session.
 The Department of Legislative Services (DLS) of the General Assembly of Maryland provides a full listing.
-Was there a major issue from the 2018 session that was not covered in this series?
-The 90 Day Report – A Review of the 2018 Session, published by DLS, includes a hyperlinked list of Major Issues from 2018 such as the budget, education, public safety, taxes and voting rights.
+Was there a major issue from the 2019 session that was not covered in this series?
+The 90 Day Report – A Review of the 2019 Session, published by DLS, includes a hyperlinked list of Major Issues from 2019.

 Can’t find what you’re looking for?
 DLS publishes a Popular Terms List as a reference for current legislation that is often referred to by the public and media by certain popular terms.

 Do you prefer paper sources?
-The Law Library’s collection includes the following resources: the advance (paperback) Laws of Maryland, arranged in chapter number order with separate volumes for a Sponsor Index, the Final Status Report, and Committee Index; West’s Maryland Legislative Service with a list of sections affected; and the 2018 Maryland Legislative Review Service, published by LexisNexis, which summarizes the 2018 Acts of the Maryland General Assembly Regular Session and organizes the 2018 Acts by topical headings.
+The Law Library’s collection includes the the advance (paperback) Laws of Maryland, arranged in chapter number order with separate volumes for a Sponsor Index, the Final Status Report, and Committee Index.
 In addition, the Law Library’s Maryland collection includes print copies of the current Annotated Code of Maryland.
-The 2018 pocket parts should be coming soon.
+The 2019 pocket parts should be coming soon.

 Don’t forget – the Law Library is here if you have questions or would like additional information.
 Contact us!